-Opportunistic sampling occurs when there is an opportunity to sample during the course of data collection (Carpenter & Suto 2008; Holloway & Wheeler 2010).
+Opportunistic sampling occurs when there is an opportunity to sample during the course of data collection (Carpenter & Suto 2008; Holloway & Galvin 2017; Gray 2018).
 It is also known as emergent sampling.
-Patton (2002) says that in carrying out research, new opportunities may present themselves and the researchers need to make on-the-spot decisions to include them in the research.
+Patton (2015) says that in carrying out research, new opportunities may present themselves and the researchers need to make on-the-spot decisions to include them in the research.
 This is part of the strength of qualitative research, and researchers should follow where the data take them.
-This sampling technique 'takes advantage of whatever unfolds as it unfolds' (Patton 2002, p.
-240).
+This sampling technique takes advantage of whatever unfolds (Patton 2015, p.
+300).

 Confirming and disconfirming cases can be used to confirm or disconfirm the data.
 Often, in the early part of a research project, researchers will collect data and examine emerging patterns.
 But as the research progresses, researchers may need to find cases they can use to confirm or disconfirm their findings.
 Confirming cases are those that sit neatly within the emergent themes.
 They help to 'confirm and elaborate findings, adding richness, depth, and credibility'.
 But researchers may need to find examples that do not fit the pattern and these are referred to as disconfirming cases.
-According to Patton (2002, p.
-239), these cases are 'a source of rival interpretations'.
+According to Patton (2015, p.
+302), these cases are 'a source of rival interpretations'.

-Snowball sampling is similar to opportunistic sampling and requires researchers to initially select a few research participants and ask them if they know others who meet the criteria of the research and who might be interested to take part.
-A snowball effect develops and successive research participants become involved in the study (Liamputtong 2007a; Carpenter & Suto 2008; Holloway & Wheeler 2010; Hesse-Biber & Leavy 2011; Neuman 2011; Bryman 2012; Seale 2012b).
+Snowball sampling is similar to opportunistic sampling and requires researchers to initially select a few research participants and ask them if they know others who meet the criteria of the research and who might be interested to take part (Patton 2015; Babbie 2017).
+A snowball effect develops, and successive research participants become involved in the study (Liamputtong 2007a; Carpenter & Suto 2008; Neuman 2011; Bryman 2016; Hesse-Biber 2017; Holloway & Galvin 2017; Seale 2018c).
 Morse (2006, p.
 531) also calls snowball sampling a 'nominated sample'.
 Neuman (2011, p.
 269) refers to it as 'network, chain referral, reputational, and respondent-driven sampling'.

-Snowball sampling is employed extensively in research with groups whose members are difficult to locate or unlikely to be willing to take part without referral from others in their own network (Dattalo 2008; Seale 2012b).
-These difficult-to-access groups may include gang members, drug users, members of a religious sect, ethnic communities, homeless people, sex workers, and so on (Liamputtong 2007a, 2010b; Padgett 2008; see also Chapter 15).
-Wang and colleagues (2007) employed a respondent-driven sampling technique to recruit 249 illicit drug users in three rural Ohio towns to identify substance abuse and health care needs among this group of hard-to reach people (see also Heckathorn 1997, 2002).
+Snowball sampling is employed extensively in research with groups whose members are difficult to locate or unlikely to be willing to take part without referral from others in their own network (Dattalo 2008; Bernard 2018; Gray 2018; Seale 2018c).
+These difficult-to-access groups may include gang members, drug users, members of a religious sect, ethnic communities, homeless people, sex workers, and so on (Liamputtong 2007a, 2010, 2017a; Padgett 2017; see also Chapter 15).
+Wang and colleagues (2007) employed a respondent-driven sampling technique to recruit 249 illicit drug users in three rural Ohio towns to identify substance abuse and healthcare needs among this group of hard-to-reach people (see also Heckathorn 1997, 2002, 2011; Sperandei et al. 2018).

 Theoretical sampling involves the construction of a sample that is essential 'because it builds in certain characteristics or criteria that contribute to the development and testing of an emerging theory or argument' (Carpenter & Suto 2008, p.
-79; see also Chapter 11 on grounded theory; Holloway & Wheeler 2010; Bryman 2012; Seale 2012b).
+79; see also Chapter 11 on grounded theory; Bryman 2016; Holloway & Galvin 2017; Seale 2018c; Gray 2018).
 The study on 'awareness of dying' carried out by Glaser and Strauss (1967), the originators of grounded theory, is an excellent example of the theoretical sampling technique.
 Glaser and Strauss collected their data from different sites that were relevant to their emerging theory regarding different types of awareness of dying.
 These sites included premature baby services, intensive care units, emergency services, cancer wards, and neurological services with comatose patients.
 They collected data from each site that was not revealed in previous research sites.
 They continued to collect data from different sites in order to refine their theory of awareness of dying.